ModuleLoader/es-module-loader/README.md

 Dynamically loads ES6 modules in NodeJS and current browsers.

-* Implemented exactly to the April 27 2014 ES6 specification draft.
+* Implemented exactly to the May 22 2014 ES6 specification draft.
 * Provides an asynchronous loader (`System.import`) to [dynamically load ES6 modules](#basic-use).
 * Uses [Traceur](https://github.com/google/traceur-compiler) for compiling ES6 modules and syntax into ES5 in the browser with source map support.
 * Fully supports [ES6 circular references and bindings](#circular-references--bindings).
 * Polyfills ES6 Promises in the browser with a bundled [es6-promise](https://github.com/jakearchibald/es6-promise) implementation.
 * [Compatible with NodeJS](#nodejs-usage) allowing for server-side module loading and tracing extensions.
 * Supports ES6 module loading in IE9+, and dynamic module formats in IE8+.
-* The complete combined polyfill comes to 7KB minified and gzipped, making it suitable for production use, provided that modules are [built into ES5 making them independent of Traceur](#moving-to-production).
+* The complete combined polyfill comes to 8.7KB minified and gzipped, making it suitable for production use, provided that modules are [built into ES5 making them independent of Traceur](#moving-to-production).

 For an overview of build workflows, [see the production guide](#moving-to-production).